jeldikk/react-bootstrap-firebase-authentication/README.md

+# React Bootstrap Firebase Authentication system

+A web application made to acquaint necessary patterns to learn for using firebase authentication system.
+We can even authenticate user by google, facebook or other OAuth interfaces.
+Thanks to google for making life more easier

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).